-Any dip in the market can set investors on edge.
+Any dip in the market can set people on edge, such as the market volatility caused by the COVID-19 pandemic.
 It’s only natural: We see the numbers in our retirement accounts go down and we want to stop the bleeding any way we can.
-Of course, being able to check balances any time of day or night—and watching those numbers plunge in real time—doesn’t help fight the urge to react.
+Of course, being able to check balances any time of day or night — and watching those numbers plunge in real time — doesn’t help fight the urge to react.

 Here’s what to do if you’re feeling on edge during a market tumble, whether retirement is a speck on the horizon or just around the corner:

 Don’t sell.
 “Panic selling stocks is never a smart move,” says Robert R. Johnson, president and CEO of The American College of Financial Services in Bryn Mawr, Pa.
 In fact, when the market is down it’s the worst time to pull your money out.

 The key to protecting yourself against this kind of reaction is to have a portfolio that matches your financial situation, including factors like your expected retirement age and your tolerance for risks, says Ken Weber, president of Weber Asset Management in Lake Success, N.Y.
 If your portfolio is too risky for what your gut can bear — whether because of your proximity to retirement or not — meeting with a financial professional can help you adjust your accounts to better match your risk to what you can tolerate.

 Look ahead … far ahead.
 And not at your balance right now, says Johnson.
 If retirement is not around the corner (meaning less than five years away) you shouldn’t fear the short-term vagaries of the market.